alemart/speedy-vision/README.md

 Matrix computations play a crucial role in computer vision applications.
 Speedy includes its own implementation of matrices.
 Matrix computations are specified using a fluent interface that has been crafted to be easy to use and to somewhat mirror how we write matrix algebra using pen-and-paper.

-Matrix computations may be computationally heavy.
-Speedy's Matrix system has been designed in such a way that the actual number crunching takes place in a WebWorker, so that the user interface will not be blocked during the computations.

-Since matrix operations do not take place in the main thread, Speedy's Matrix API is asynchronous in nature.
-Here's a brief overview of how it works:

-1. First, you specify the operations you want in a matrix expression.
-2. Next, your expression will be quickly examined, and perhaps simplified.
-3. Your operations will be placed in a queue as soon as a result is required.
-4. A WebWorker will do the number crunching as soon as possible.
-5. Finally, you will get the results you asked for, asynchronously.

-Since Speedy's Matrix API has been designed not to block the main thread, there is a little bit of overhead to make things work.
-Roughly speaking, the overhead depends mainly on the number of *await*s in your code (data is transferred to a WebWorker, and then a result is transferred back to the main thread).
-The less *await*s you have, the less time is spent transferring data back and forth.

-If you intend to do lots of computations, I suggest that you group your data into one large matrix composed of many [blocks](#access-by-block).
-Methods such as [map/reduce](#functional-programming) let you perform multiple computations all at once, helping to minimize the number of *await*s.

-If your computations are cheap, I suggest that you perform them [in the main thread](#speedymatrixsettings).
-If you're unsure, profile both ways.

-Finally, matrices in Speedy are stored in [column-major format](https://en.wikipedia.org/wiki/Row-_and_column-major_order), using Typed Arrays for extra performance.
+Since matrix computations may be demanding, Speedy uses WebAssembly for extra performance.
+Most matrix routines are written in C language.
+Matrices are stored in [column-major format](https://en.wikipedia.org/wiki/Row-_and_column-major_order).
+We use Typed Arrays for storage.

+There are two basic classes you need to be aware of: `SpeedyMatrix` and `SpeedyMatrixExpr`.
+The latter represents a symbolic expression, whereas the former represents an actual matrix with data.
+A `SpeedyMatrix` is a `SpeedyMatrixExpr`.
+A `SpeedyMatrixExpr` may be evaluated to a `SpeedyMatrix`.

 #### Creating new matrices

 ##### Speedy.Matrix()

-`Speedy.Matrix(rows: number, columns: number, data?: number[], dtype?: string): SpeedyMatrixLvalueExpr`
+`Speedy.Matrix(rows: number, columns: number, entries?: number[]): SpeedyMatrix`

-Creates a new matrix expression representing a matrix with the specified configuration.
+Create a new matrix with the specified entries.

 ###### Arguments

 * `rows: number`.
 The number of rows of the matrix.
 * `columns: number, optional`.
 The number of columns of the matrix.
-If not specified, it will be set to `rows`, so that a square matrix will be created.
+If not specified, it will be set to `rows` (i.e., you'll get a square matrix).
-* `data: number[], optional`.
+* `entries: number[], optional`.
 The elements of the matrix in column-major format.
 The length of this array must be `rows * columns`.
-* `dtype: string, optional`.
-Data type, used for storage purposes.
-One of the following: `"float32"`, `"float64"`, `"int32"`, `"uint8"`.
-Defaults to `"float32"`.

 ###### Returns

-A new `SpeedyMatrixLvalueExpr` representing a single matrix.
+A new `SpeedyMatrix` with the specified entries.

 ###### Example